 Someone who knows very little about your company would benefit from seeing a video introducing your brand identity, while someone who’s made it all the way to your about page would probably be looking for reassurance about the quality of your company.

 Let’s look at some examples of questions you can answer with your videos:

 - What problem do you aim to solve?
 Some businesses offer products that solve common problems, only prospects don’t always know those problems exist — which is to say that they’re not consciously aware of them.
 Once they’re explicitly pointed out, those people realize how irritating they are, and are driven to address them.

 - What makes your brand exceptional?
 Of all the businesses in the world, why should someone buy from you in particular?
 There must be something exceptional about you, so explain it here.
 It could be your culture, your passion for what you do, your commitment to quality, or something else entirely.

 - How does your UVP work?
-Your unique value proposition might involve fresh, unknown and/or unusual technologies or methods, and explaining why they matter is vital for getting people to value them.
-Think about Apple’s famed machine engineering quality: the company has created numerous videos over the years to explain the incredibly precision of its process and the amazing durability of its materials.
+Your unique value proposition might involve fresh, unknown, and/or unusual technologies or methods, and explaining why they matter is vital for getting people to value them.
+Think about Apple’s famed machine engineering quality: the company has created numerous videos over the years to explain the incredible precision of its process and the amazing durability of its materials.

 - Why should people trust you to deliver?
 Particularly if you’re working in the B2B realm, the core of your operational model might involve the provision of products over an extended period.
 Explaining why you’re so trustworthy (throwing in testimonials and case studies in the process) can be hugely productive.